 Carson-Newman University has established articulation agreements and transfer pathways for students who complete an associate degree from a Tennessee community college prior to beginning their enrollment at Carson-Newman University.
-Students who transfer to Carson-Newman University having earned as Associate of Arts or an Associate of Science degree from an accredited post-secondary institution have satisfied the Carson-Newman liberal arts core with the exception of LA 102, REL 101, and REL 102.
+Students who transfer to Carson-Newman University having earned an Associate of Arts or an Associate of Science degree from an accredited post-secondary institution may have satisfied the Carson-Newman liberal arts core with the exception of LA 102, BTS 101, and BTS 102.
 Students will also be required to meet the specific Liberal Arts Core Requirements specified by their chosen major to complete their course of study at Carson-Newman.